numamma/numamma/README.md

     and `ma_update_buffer_address` and `ma_record_free` functions;
 - `mem_tools.c`
   + This  file contains  function to do  something with  the backtrace lib.
-To retreive some information.
+To retrieve some information.
 - `mem_sampling.c`
   + Provides functions to start / stop mem sampling.
 - `mem_analyzer.c`